-Registration is now open for our winter session of the Freight Singers!
+Registration is open for our Winter/Spring Session of the Freight Singers!

 FREIGHT SINGERS COMMUNITY CHORUS

-The Freight Singers is a new community chorus based at the Freight and Salvage, founded and led by Zoe Ellis and Bryan Dyer.
+The Freight Singers is a new community chorus based at the Freight and Salvage, founded by Zoe Ellis and Bryan Dyer and now led by Bryan Dyer.
 The chorus will introduce singers to music from a variety of cultures inside the U.S. and around the world with an emphasis on traditional/roots music.
 Participants will learn about the historical and cultural context of the music, as well as the style and technique, including basic body music techniques.

 Freight Singers meet weekly IN PERSON on Mondays from 6:30 – 8:00 PM.
 Please note that Freight Singers meet at East Bay School for Boys, NOT at the Freight & Salvage (registrants will receive the address via email).
 Masks are strongly recommended.